jaintj/java-fundamentals/README.md

-# java-fundamentals
+# Java from 8 to 21 with certification
 To add my learning efforts in the field of Java.
-To upgrade to Java 8 through 21.
+To upgrade to Java 21.

 # Plan:
   Learn the new features added to Java in versions 8 to 21.
 Then move to Java Certification mode, the efforts in that area will be added.